-Bids and The Bedfordshire PCC can, individually or alongside regional PCCs, Grants bid for funds to enable Police and Crime Plan outcomes, and objectives in the Chief Constable's Long-Term and Annual Delivery plans.
+Bids and Grants The Bedfordshire PCC can, individually or alongside regional PCCs, bid for funds to enable Police and Crime Plan outcomes, and objectives in the Chief Constable's Long-Term and Annual Delivery plans.
 Grants come mainly from government sources, for example the Police Transformation Fund.
 Such funds are becoming scarcer and more prescriptive in their outcome requirements.
-Sponsorship and donations As at March 2020 sponsorship amounts to £10,000 per annum, to fund Community Cohesion Awards , which recognise community contributors enabling policing and community outcomes.
+Sponsorship and donations During 20/21 no sponsorship was received as the organisation did not participate in any awards or events which are usually subject to sponsorship.
 Donations normally amount to small amounts of up to £5,000 per annum.
 Trading In favourable circumstances income can be generated by offering spare places on training courses, at a suitable charge, to members of other police forces or suitable organisations.
 No income is currently expected from such trading activities.
 Special Police Services The provision of Special Police Services (SPS) at the request of any person under Section 25 of the Police Act 1996 (as amended) makes such services subject to payment of charges as determined by the PCC.
 SPS generally relate to policing a one-off event (for example a pop concert) or a series of events (for example football matches).
-The outcome from Ipswich Town Football Club Company Limited and The English Football League v The Chief Constable of Suffolk Constabulary [2017] EWCA 1484 judgment, reduced the ability of police force to supply SPS on public land, thus reducing income from SPS.
+The outcome from Ipswich Town Football Club Company Limited and The English Football League v The Chief Constable of Suffolk Constabulary [2017] EWCA 1484 judgment, reduced the ability of police force to supply SPS on public land, thus reducing income from

+SPS.
 Accompanied by a natural movement by customers away from engaging SPS from police forces, this will tend drive towards zero income over the long term.
 Infrastructure development expenditure The PCC has secured an agreement to receive revenue from the Central Bedfordshire District Council Supplementary Planning Document linked to progression of new housing developments.
 As at March 2019 this generates around £50,000 per annum, available for claiming against Bedfordshire Police infrastructure expenditure.
 The housing and infrastructure development agreements in Luton Borough and Bedford Borough have been established without PCC involvement, and thus there is no provision for claims against police infrastructure expenditure.

-Monitoring the performance of the force has been one of the PCC's key areas of focus,
+Monitoring the performance of the force has been one of the PCC's key areas of focus.